| Garden

 react differently if they thought someone, or something, actually

+liked them, or cared for them.
 I had this great idea of using reverse

 psychology to make them go away.
 Instead of attacking them every step